School of Communication Sciences and Disorders (CSD)

 For TOEFL and IELTS test results, the testing agency must send test results directly to the School of Graduate and Postdoctoral Studies, Western University, by the application deadline.
 Western’s TOEFL ID is 0984.

-If you are a permanent resident (landed immigrant) of Canada, you must submit a copy of the front and back of your permanent resident card as part of the application, using SAM.
+If you are a permanent resident (landed immigrant) of Canada, you must submit a copy of the front and back of your permanent resident card as part of the application, using SAM in the ORPAS application.
 The date on the back of the card must be legible.

 School of Communication Sciences and Disorders